AbsInt/CompCert/README.md

 The formally-verified C compiler.

 ## Overview
-The CompCert C verified compiler is a compiler for a large subset of the C programming language that generates code for the PowerPC, ARM, x86 and RISC-V processors.
+The CompCert C verified compiler is a compiler for the core C language that generates code for the ARM, PowerPC, RISC-V and x86 processors.

 The distinguishing feature of CompCert is that it has been formally verified using the Coq proof assistant: the generated assembly code is